 Laser type also matters; in the mid-1990s, when the first laser was FDA approved for hair removal, it was only effective with lighter skin tones.
 Technology has dramatically improved since then; however, lasers can’t tell the difference between the melanin in the hair and the melanin in the skin, which is where staff expertise / laser selection comes in.

 It is important to look for a laser centre with multiple lasers since no single laser can safely and effectively remove hair on people with all skin types.
 The Alexandrite laser has been scientifically evaluated as the most effective hair removal laser for light to medium toned skin and the long pulsed Nd:Yag laser has been evaluated as most effective for dark or tanned skin.
 At Azure Advanced Aesthetics, we utilize both the Alexandrite laser and Nd:Yag laser for hair removal, allowing us to use the most effective laser type available for the specific needs of each client, considering skin and hair types.
-Our lasers also have built in skin cooling technology for increased comfort and safety.
+Our lasers are medical grade equipment, with high energy outputs, variable pulse widths and built in skin cooling technology for increased results, comfort and safety.

 AZURE has an IPL (Intense Pulsed Light) machine, typically used for skin rejuvenation treatments.
 IPL is NOT an effective tool for laser hair removal, but may provide some limited hair reduction as a side effect to skin rejuvenation treatments.
 Be sure to inquire with your provider whether or not they are using lasers specifically designed for hair reduction (the gold standard) or lower cost IPL machines (broadband light – not laser).

 Note that Azure Advanced Aesthetics is a physician owned and directed facility; therefore, all of our laser equipment is Health Canada approved, CSA approved, and registered with the College of Physicians and Surgeons of British Columbia to ensure the utmost in patient safety.